The Truth About Horoscopes

 Astrology is the study of the positioning of the different celestial bodies—planets, the sun, the moon—and how their relationship to each other has an effect on personality and human behaviour.
 I use The American Ephemeris for the 21st Century, a book that contains thousands of data points—such as position and movement of those celestial bodies over time—which I can then interpret.
 On a recent episode of my podcast, I looked at a Virgo’s birth chart to help that listener unpack the reasons why they had compulsive thoughts and irritations at work.
 There is a lot of focus on astrology as a window into the future, but it’s also a coping system for the present—the foundation upon which our future lives and grows.

-Saturn and Uranus are “squaring to each other” this year.
+Saturn and Uranus were “squaring to each other” in 2021.
 What does that mean?

 In astrology, squares generally indicate tension or discord, so it’s not great news.
-Saturn is related to hierarchies, governments and structures, so it might mean more political instability in the United States and around the world.
+Saturn is related to hierarchies, governments and structures, so it might have referred to political instability in the United States and around the world.

 Do people in positions of power look to the stars for guidance?